YoniGR94/my_credit_model_selection/Credit_my_deap_learnn_markdown.md

 Finally, we can predict with our models

-# Models

-**draft: predict if Credit is 0.**
+## Modeling Balance of 0

-This part is unfinished. here I create logistic prediction of Balance=0 in order to use in as another variable.
+Here I create logistic prediction of Balance=0 in order to use in as another variable that we might consider using.

 ``` r
 log_data<- dolche_credit_train %>%